How to Sign Up

 - In order to maintain optimal student/teacher ratios, Menlo caps the size of most classes.

 - The Registrar keeps waitlists for students hoping to add courses that are full.

 - Students should follow the instructions provided to email the Registrar about being added to a waitlist.

 - Rising Seniors: Rising seniors get their schedules in early June.
 The Registrar will be available during a senior priority period in June.

 - Please note that the priority scheduling period for rising seniors is on those dates in June.
 During this time, only rising seniors can claim open spaces in classes and get on waitlists for classes that are full; this is the best time for rising seniors to make changes.
 After this period, other students will be scheduled into electives and our offices close for all schedule changes until mid-August.

 - Rising Sophomores and Juniors: Rising sophomore and junior schedules will be emailed home in early August.
-Change requests will be made by email.
 Complete directions to request changes will be sent with the schedules.

 Adding/Dropping Classes During the Semester